 This is important because as we transition to web 2.0 applications and move to a cloud-based idea of computing we can see where it is going.
 Gaming is a multi-billion dollar business, with global video game sales surpassing movie industry income.
 I think our paradigm of technology use is changing - or rather, returning to an idea of thin client solution we had in the 70’s and 80’s.

 Now, I’m not saying there is no need for local processing power.
 I cut my teeth on an IBM PCjr, TRS-80’s, and TI-99a.
 I learned how to hack on these machines, and I still believe it’s important for students to learn how to program.
 However, as a trend, the action will be on the cloud.

 Now, for education: how can we teach our kids to create cloud applications (real applications)?

-Published on Thursday, November 18, 2010 (about 8 years, 3 months, and 7 days ago).
+Published on Thursday, November 18, 2010 (8 years, 5 months, and 6 days ago).
 Posted in: Educational Tech Design platform